Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select-menu.md

-The multi select menu allows the selection of multiple items.
-Clients are responsible for keeping track of the selected items in the menu.
+The multi select allows the selection of multiple items.
+Clients are responsible for keeping track of the selected items.

-This menu starts with nothing selected and has no selection shortcuts.
+This multi select starts with nothing selected and has no selection shortcuts.
-This menu also has a set width.
-One of the items is disabled.
+It also has a set width, and one of the items is disabled.

 ```js
 const React = require("react");